Localized scalar structures around static black holes: Stability

 with auxiliary functions

-By using results from \cite{hounkonnou2004factorization}, we conclude that the operators $S^{\dagger}$ and $S$ are mutually adjoint under the inner product \eqref{inner} along with the boundary condition $\left.r^{D-2}\psi_m(r)\psi_n(r)\right|_{r_0}^{\infty}=0$.
-It ensures stability of the solutions found since it shows that equation \eqref{steq} does not allow states with negative energy.
+By using results from \cite{hounkonnou2004factorization}, we conclude that the operators $S^{\dagger}$ and $S$ are mutually adjoint under the inner product \eqref{inner} along with the boundary condition $\left.r^{D-2}\psi_m(r)\psi_n(r)\right|_{r_0}^{\infty}=0$, which implies that the Hamiltonian $\hat{H}=S^\dagger S$ is non-negative.
+It ensures stability of the solutions found since it shows that equation \eqref{steq} does not allow states with negative energy, which implies that $\omega_n^2\geq 0$ for all $n\in \mathbb{N}$.
 In particular, the ground state is given by the zero mode evaluated at $S\widetilde{\psi}_0=0$, resulting in

 where $c$ is a normalization constant.